Terms and Conditions

 5.3: To cancel a Contract, you must:

-5.3.1: inform us in writing at Open University Worldwide, Michael Young Building, Walton Hall, Milton Keynes, MK7 6AA, United Kingdom; and
+5.3.1: inform us in writing at Open University Worldwide, East Perry Building (First Floor), Walton Hall, Milton Keynes, MK7 6AA, United Kingdom; and

-5.3.2: return the Goods to us immediately at Open University Worldwide, Michael Young Building, Walton Hall, Milton Keynes, MK7 6AA, United Kingdom, in the same condition in which you received them, and at your own risk, and subject to Condition 10.1, your own cost.
+5.3.2: return the Goods to us immediately at Open University Worldwide, East Perry Building (First Floor), Walton Hall, Milton Keynes, MK7 6AA, United Kingdom, in the same condition in which you received them, and at your own risk, and subject to Condition 10.1, your own cost.

 5.4: You have legal obligations to take reasonable care of the Goods while they are in your possession and to see that they are not damaged in transit.
 If you fail to comply with these obligations, we may have a right of action against you for compensation.

 5.5: Subject to Condition 9.1, you will not have any right to cancel a Contract for the supply of any of the following Goods:

 5.5.1: audio or video recordings or computer software if they are unsealed; or

 5.5.2: Goods made to your specifications or personalised Goods.

 5.6: Nothing in these Conditions affects your statutory rights.